smartoptics/sosnmp/docs/source/upgrade.rst

 1. Many legacy code existed to keep compatibility with very old Python versions like 2.x.
 That added unnecessary complexity to the project and made it hard to maintain and develop new features.
-1. The core library was not well covered by unit test cases.
+1. The core library was not well covered by simple unit test cases.
 So when certain features were added or patched, and listed in release notes, not enough information is available on why the changes were needed.
 And even if we wanted to clean up or refactor the code, we couldn't do it easily without breaking the existing functionality.
+Later we found out that more test cases were on unstable branches, but they were more like end to end tests rather than unit tests and you couldn't run them easily with debuggers.

+Ilya wasn't able to produce the 4.4.13 release, so the last stable release was 4.4.12.

 Issues in 5.0 Release
 ---------------------

+While working 4.x releases, Ilya actually kept a master branch with some experimental changes and planned to release 5.0.
+However, this plan wasn't what you see today in the 5.0 release.

-It took the Splunk team and LeXtudio Inc. several months to get familiar with the code base and applied various ways to advance the project.
+It took the Splunk team and LeXtudio team several months to get familiar with the code base and each applied own ways to advance the project.
 In short,

 * The build system was migrated to poetry, which is a modern Python